Oswego, New York

 - Capstone Courses and Projects/Senior Experience

 At SUNY Oswego, traditional classroom lectures meet hands-on programming, enhancing students’ practical experiences and engaging students in meaningful work.
-SUNY Oswego enables and encourages its students to experience real-world learning opportunities, to broaden their perspectives both inside and out of the classroom, and discover the paths of excellence that lie ahead of them.
+SUNY Oswego enables and encourages its students to experience real-world learning opportunities, to broaden their perspectives both inside and outside of the classroom, and to discover the paths of excellence that lie ahead of them.

 SUNY Oswego students are exposed to experiences that will empower them to live ethical and meaningful lives and build a better world.
 A sampling of experiences offered includes:

 - Study abroad experiences, including relief and recovery efforts to hurricane-damaged Puerto Rico

 - Engaging with faculty on research and national competitions